 - a.
 Evaluate any theory covered to date using the criteria of a theory or using logic and evidence. - b.
 Discuss how principles of science (theory and evidence) are used in psychology. - c.
 Identify and discuss the use of the scientific method in any published study in psychology. - d.
 Design or carry out a controlled experiment that would test a prediction of any discussed theory. - 5.
-Biological development: nature and nurture, pre-natal development, the neonate, child, adolescent, and adult (ch 14). - 6.
+Biological development: nature and nurture, epigenesis, pre-natal development, the neonate, child, adolescent, and adult (ch 14). - 6.
 Cognitive Development: Piaget's cognitive developmental theory, intelligence, maturation, schemes, assimilation and adaptation, stages of intellectual development, sensorimotor, preoperational, concrete operations, formal operations (ch 14). - 7.
 Disorders: normal and abnormal, anxiety, somatoform, dissociative, mood, depression, schizophrenia, personality (ch 16). - 8.
 Treatment: psychoanalysis, behavioural, humanistic, cognitive, drugs (ch 17).
 Health and Stress: Selye, prediction and control, pain, meditation, consciousness redux (ch 15 & 5).

 9. Final Exam: The Big Picture: what is psychology, what are its focuses of theory and practice, what does it seek to do, how does it do it, how well does it succeed (chapters 1 through 18).
+There will be questions concerning theories in the text we did not have time to cover in lecture.

-COURSE TIMELINE:
+COURSE SCHEDULE:

-Jan 10: Introduction
+Jan 8: Introduction

-Jan 12 -17 1040 Review and Bonus Point Presentations
+1040 Review and Bonus Point Presentations Jan 10 -15

-Jan 19 -24 Emotion/Motivation
+Jan 17 - 24 Emotion/Motivation